o3de/o3de.org/content/docs/user-guide/components/reference/shape/box-shape.md

 ## Edit mode actions

-* Click and drag the black handles on the sides of the Box Shape to resize the box in its local X, Y, and Z dimensions.
+* **Left-click** and drag the black handles on the sides of the Box Shape to resize the box in its local X, Y, and Z dimensions.

 ## BoxShapeComponentRequestsBus